-Writing Skill Measured:
+Reading Skill Measured:

-From the demonstrated data analysis, the null hypotheses were refuted and the third question which stated "What is the effect of using the training program based on the constructivist approach utilizing EFL authentic materials to develop first year preparatory students' writing skills?" was answered as the proposed program had a significant effect on the study sample.
-The calculated t. values and effect size d of each sub- skill of the writing performance is arranged in the following table and diagram from the highest to the lowest.
+From the demonstrated data analysis, the null hypotheses were refuted and the second question which stated "What is the effect of using the training program based on the constructivist approach utilizing EFL authentic materials to develop first year preparatory students' reading and writing skills?", was answered as the proposed program had a significant effect on the study sample.
+The calculated t. values and effect size d of each sub- skill of the reading performance is arranged in the following table and diagram from the highest to the lowest.